It would indeed be a pleasure if I could use this canvas to paint for you words that would help solve the riddle that is school choice. But I can’t.

 But wait.
 A look across the Pittsfield educational landscape reveals credible, if not quality, leadership both at the top and at all three levels of public schools.
 We also boast a diverse and creative student body that for better or worse can often be looked at as a microcosm of just what life will be like for our students in future days.

 If school choice was implemented so that the bar in urban high school education would be raised, then it’s my belief that Pittsfield has done exactly that.
 If I’m a teacher in Pittsfield Public Schools, and I see those numbers, then I’m taking it all rather personal.
-Our teachers don’t deserve to have those figures thrown in their collective face because they are better than that.
-Our system is better than that.

 You want a smaller school?
 You want a charter school?
 Fine, go ahead.
 But I’m not sold on either.
 Not yet, at least.
 I’ve had my head inside the walls of public school education for extended periods of time over the past 15 years, and I’ve seen dysfunctional classes of 12 and very competitive and instructive classes of 25.